Parquery/icontract/docs/source/async.rst

 **Coroutine as condition result**.
 If the condition returns a `coroutine`_, the `coroutine`_ will be awaited before it is evaluated for truthiness.

-This means in practice that you can work around :ref:`no-async-lambda limitation` applying coroutine functions on your condition arguments (which in turn makes the condition result in a `coroutine`_).
+This means in practice that you can work around :ref:`no-async lambda limitation <no_async_lambda_limitation>` applying coroutine functions on your condition arguments (which in turn makes the condition result in a `coroutine`_).

 .. _coroutine: https://docs.python.org/3/glossary.html#term-coroutine